Skip to content

 Platform-Specific Inconsistencies

-Many businesses treat each platform as a separate entity, leading to fragmented brand experiences.
+Many businesses treat each platform as separate.
+This leads to fragmented brand experiences.
 Your LinkedIn company page shouldn't feel completely different from your Facebook business page.
-Whilst slight adaptations for platform audiences are acceptable, core brand elements must remain consistent.
+Slight tweaks for each audience are fine.
+But core brand elements must stay consistent.

 Outsourcing Without Clear Guidelines

-When working with freelancers, agencies, or team members, failing to provide comprehensive brand guidelines often results in inconsistent outputs.
-Create a simple brand document outlining your visual and verbal identity standards, then share it with anyone creating content for your business.
+When you work with freelancers, agencies, or team members, weak brand guidelines often lead to inconsistent work.
+Create a simple brand document that sets out your visual and verbal identity standards.
+Then share it with anyone creating content for your business.

 Neglecting Regular Brand Audits

 Brand drift happens gradually.
-Over time, small inconsistencies compound into larger problems.
-Regular audits of your digital presence help identify and correct these issues before they impact customer perception.
+Over time, small inconsistencies build into bigger problems.
+Regular audits of your digital presence help you spot and fix these issues before they affect how customers see you.

 Practical Steps to Maintain Online Brand Consistency